Pronoy999/Host-File-Changer-for-Windows-10/README.md

 Then run the Script "Change Host file.bat"
 Then check your ping.

-To Rever back to the Original Host file RUN the Script "Revert.bat"
+To Revert back to the Original Host file RUN the Script "Revert.bat"